NAUMathStat/seminars/acgtCurrent.md

 **Speaker:** Sudipta Mallik (NAU)

 **Abstract:** A binary linear code of length $n$ is a subspace of $\mathbb{F}_2^n$.
 I will start with a brief introduction to binary linear codes.
-Then I will present a construction of binary linear codes from graphs, in particular, by the generator matrix $[I_n|A]$ where A is the adjacency matrix of a graph on n vertices.
+Then I will present a construction of binary linear codes from graphs, in particular, by the generator matrix $[I_n\mid A]$ where A is the adjacency matrix of a graph on n vertices.
 Finally a graph theoretic interpretation of the minimum distance of such codes will be given.